silvacms/documentation/source/silva/buildout.rst

 ``simple-instance.cfg``

-   Recommanded profiles for a production instance.
+   Recommanded profile for a production instance.

 ``zeo-instance.cfg``